alecjacobson/gptoolbox/README.md

 ## Installation ##
 The vast majority of this code is __straight MATLAB__ (`*.m` files).
-Thus, only installing MATLAB and adding the qptoolbox directory and its subdirectories to your MATLAB path is needed for installation.
+Thus, only installing MATLAB and adding the gptoolbox directory and its subdirectories to your MATLAB path is needed for installation.
 Let's assume you cloned gptoolbox at `/usr/local/gptoolbox/`, then you could issue: